knackroot-technolabs-llp/katpool-app/README.md

 5. **Works and Maps**: These are used to track the progress of each miner.
 The `works` map keeps track of the current difficulty and shares submitted by each miner.

+## Download Kaspa WASM
+You can download the latest form here: https://kaspa.aspectron.org/nightly/downloads/ move nodejs to the repo folder as wasm

 ## How to install
 To install dependencies: